-The Centre brings together researchers working on mental health within the School of Social and Community Medicine.
+The Centre brings together researchers working on mental health within Population Health Sciences at Bristol Medical School.
 We have an internationally recognised research programme funded by the MRC, NIHR, Wellcome Trust and other medical research charities.
 We are multidisciplinary and the researchers in the Centre include psychiatrists, epidemiologists, GPs, public health physicians, statisticians, psychologists and social scientists.

 Our research is primarily concerned with population health issues in relation to mental health.
 We carry out studies in the Avon Longitudinal Study of Parents and Children (ALSPAC) and have a number of randomised controlled trials, contributing towards the Bristol Randomised Trials Collaboration.
 We are also interested in more experimental research and its application to the problems.
 We have links to University Neuroscience.